The month-end close checklist for Finance teams

 2. Record sales - income, revenue, accounts receivable

 List all incoming revenue totals, whether they’ve been paid or when they are due, and their different sources.
-Cross reference invoices and bank statements to check for inaccuracies and that you aren’t missing any outstanding customer payments.
+Cross-reference invoices and bank statements to check for inaccuracies and that you aren’t missing any outstanding customer payments.
 If there’s a payment missing, send the customer a reminder of the amount due and apply any late fees as necessary.

 3. Reconcile expenses, supplier invoices, accounts payable

-Depending on how effectively you’ve managed your expenses throughout the fiscal year, this step can either be a breeze, or the most time-consuming on the checklist.
-Every transaction should be reconciled in the bank accounts with its matching expense receipt, invoice or bill–and any outstanding debt should be caught and settled as soon as possible.
+Depending on how effectively you’ve managed your expenses throughout the fiscal year, this step can either be a breeze or the most time-consuming on the checklist.
+Every transaction should be reconciled in the bank accounts with its matching expense receipt, invoice, or bill, and any outstanding debt should be caught and settled as soon as possible.

 4. Record petty cash